eternal-engineer/vuepress-blog-boilerplate/src/blog/a-philosophy-of-software-design.md

 * *Most of the code in any system is written by extending the current system.
 Our jobs as system designers is to facilitate this*.
 * strategic programming is not to invest all the time upfront in design.
 Every change that goes through should improve the design or atleast not detoriate

+## Chapter Four - Modules should be deep

+**Modular Design** - design systems so that developers face only a fraction of the overall complexity at any given time

+* Modules can take many forms - classes, subclasses, services, etc.
+* The goal of modular design is to keep the dependencies between them minimal
+* Understanding modules - Interface and Implementation.
+Interface is the *what* and Implementation is the *how*

+Note:
+A developer should not need to understand the implementations of modules.
+This also means that implementation should have minimal side effects.
+Side effects reduces readability and loosens the interface

+**Interfaces**

+Interface is the guide on how to use a module.
+The guide can be classified into two types - formal and informal.

+* Formal information are the method signatures and return types/values.
+They are checked and verified by the programming language.
+Either at run time or at compile time.
+* informal information is the information the developer needs to know in order to use the module appropriately. e.g. types of files allowed, number of files allowed, etc.

+**Abstractions**

+Abstraction is the simplified view of an identity.
+Interfaces are just abstractions.

+Simplification is tricky.
+You could add a lot of information but that results into increased cognitive load.
+Or, in order to give out less information, we might end up hiding something important to build a model of the entity.

+An abstraction that omits important details is a **false abstraction**

+**Deep Modules**

+powerful yet simple modules

+A module might not have an interface at all. e.g. garbage collectors.
+Garbage collectors reduce the cognitive load of freeing up memory

+**Shallow Modules**

+one whose interface is complicated relative to the functionality it provides

+*Providing choice is good, but interfaces should be designed to keep the common case as simple as possible*

+*If an interface has many features, but most developers only need to be aware of a few of them, the effective complexity of that interface is just the complexity of the commonly used features.